Domestic Violence

 The following table shows the amount of aid according to these 2 criteria.

-Tableau - Amount of support based on your income and dependants
+Tableau - Amount of emergency universal assistance based on monthly income and dependent children

 Income